ADGEfficiency/programming-resources/fundamentals/programming.md

 ## Don't write code you don't need

-Use other peoples code (esp. standard library)
+Use other peoples code
-- tested
+- well tested standard library
+- likely someone has faced & solved the problem you are facing

 Don't build flexibility you don't need
 - that you don't use